How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 4D theater tickets (buy in person)$8$8

-(usually up to 5 kids with a paid adult)
+(up to 4 kids with a paid adult)

 📍 2920 Zoo Drive, San Diego, CA 92101.